What is VAWA?

-A U Visa is available for a person who has been the victim of certain serious crimes in the US (including domestic violence) and who cooperates with law enforcement in the investigation or prosecution of the crime.
+A U Visa is available for a person who has been the victim of certain serious crimes in the U.S. (including domestic violence) and who cooperates with law enforcement in the investigation or prosecution of the crime.
 There are some U Visas available for those who have been victims of serious violations of labor laws in the workplace.
-A criminal investigation of the crime is required, which can be from the Police, Sheriff, Prosecutor’s office, the Department of Children and Family Services (DCFS), or any other agency that has authorization to investigate these crimes.
+A criminal investigation of the crime is required, which can be from the Police, Sheriff, Prosecutor’s office, the Department of Children and Family Services (DCFS), or any other agency that has authority to investigate these crimes.

 For a list of qualifying crimes and more information about the U Visa, please visit the United States Citizenship and Immigration Services website.

 What are the benefits of a U Visa?

 • Obtain legal status in the U.S.